How to perform database queries for automation purposes

 You want to determine, how many pieces of the running production were already produced on the machines?

-Querying the PPS database as follows, you receive information about the production.
+By querying the PPS database as follows, you receive information about the production:

 - how many pieces